-Next we look at message.
-Here is where we are looking at the key points that you are wanting to communicate; and how you will put these into words.
-When you have a thorough understanding of your customer you may identify that a deaf person may like to know how it is deaf friendly, so they know whether it will suit their communication needs or not.
+Next, we look at the message.
+Here is where we are looking at the key points that you want to communicate; and how you will put these into words.
+When you have a thorough understanding of your customer, you may identify that a deaf person may like to know how it is deaf-friendly, so they know whether it will suit their communication needs or not.

 As you are starting to see – only now do we look at Media, as you now have clarity over who you are marketing to and what you will say.
 Once you have clarity over these two factors, it would be very difficult to choose radio as a media when reaching deaf people.
 You are now far more tuned into your customer and the best way to communicate with them.

 These are really simple exercises, and they really give a detailed understanding of your customer’s needs so that these small mistakes don’t occur!